 30 minutes prior starting the main engine, a vital procedure called slow turning on starting air, or blow through, is crucial.
 This step is essential to prepare the engine for a seamless start-up.
 It also helps identify any potential problems before the engine is fully operational.

-Industry figures show that about 35% of marine engine failures could have been caught during the blow throughĀ process.
+Industry figures show that about 35% of marine engine failures could have been prevented, if the blow through process had been followed.
 This underlines the critical role of this procedure in averting costly downtime and repairs.

 Fuel Oil System Checks Before Main Engine Start